The start of my adventure…

 I only forge my necklaces, bracelet, earrings and rings from precious metals – sterling silver, 9ct, 14ct and 18ct gold.
 I never plate or coat my designs and there is no nickel in the metals I use. it’s important to me that my jewellery be both beautiful and of the highest quality.

-Although My work is primarily sold online you can also catch me at select UK comic cons and events throughout the year, so come say hi if you see me and check out more of what i do
+Although My work is primarily sold online you can catch me at select UK comic cons and events throughout the year, so come say hi if you see me and check out more of what I do

-- a mythical bird of great beauty fabled to live 500 or 600 years in the Arabian wilderness, to burn itself on a funeral pyre, and to rise from its ashes in the freshness of youth and live through another cycle of years: often an emblem of immortality or of reborn idealism or hope.
+Phoenix (noun) phe·nix – Mythical bird of great beauty fabled to burn itself on a funeral pyre and to rise from its ashes in the freshness of youth.
+Often an emblem of immortality or of reborn idealism or hope.

-- the process of taking something ordinary and turning it into something extraordinary, sometimes in a way that cannot be explained.
+Alchemy (noun) al·ki·mee – The process of taking something ordinary and turning it into something extraordinary, sometimes in a way that cannot be explained.

-I’ve called a lot of different places home, from cornwall to county cork and I can’t say I had the most traditional childhood, but it was most definitely interesting!
-I treasure the memories of summers spent at festivals, family hikes up Glastonbury tor and early morning swims in the bracing british sea. a lot of my time was spent outdoors adventuring in imaginary lands, and as a child of the 80’s, OTT fantasy and Snes games were a staple of my upbringing.
+I’ve called a lot of different places home, from Cornwall to county Cork.
+I can’t say I had the most traditional childhood, but it was most definitely interesting!
+I treasure the memories of summers spent at festivals, family hikes up Glastonbury tor and early morning swims in the bracing British sea.
+A lot of my time was spent outdoors adventuring in imaginary lands, and as a child of the 80’s, OTT fantasy and Snes games were a staple of my upbringing.
 I pretty much popped out of the womb obsessed by unicorns, hobbits and he-man! and you know what?
 I never really outgrew it!
-My nose is still buried in books and comics, my mind in other worlds, and I’m still gaming away (although sorry Destiny, zelda ocarina of time will still never be beaten!)
 Alongside my love of tattoos and the alternative scene, these experiences now form the inspiration for most of my collections.

-At heart I’m still that little feral, geeky girl that feels freest outdoors.
-South wales is now where i call home and i love nothing more than exploring its beautiful beaches and forests, faithful hound by my side.
-Come winter I can be found slope side, snowboard in tow.
+At heart I’m still that little feral, geeky girl that feels freest outdoors, whether that’s exploring beaches or slip sliding down the mountains.
 I also have a lifelong passion for everything equine.
 I never did get that unicorn I always dreamt of, but Amba, my beautiful chestnut mare comes close.

-So grab a cuppa, a slice of cake and come join me on my daydream adventures friends
+So grab a cuppa, a slice of cake and come join me on my adventures friends.